 physiology and reset the body clock, it has been confirmed that the most effective wavelengths of visible light are those

-identified by the patented GreenLIGHT technology used in Lo-LIGHT lamps.
-Numerous independent studies from laboratories
+identified when GreenLIGHT technology used in Lo-LIGHT lamps was patented.
+Independent studies from laboratories

-around the world and published in major, highly rated, peer-reviewed journals have found that Sunnex Biotechnologies'
+around the world and published in highly rated, peer-reviewed journals have found that Sunnex Biotechnologies'

 low-intensity light therapy technology influences the body clock as effectively as bright light, but in a safer and

 more comfortable manner.

 Light therapy can be used to correct sleep phase disorders, which occur when a person's internal biological